uthcode/learntosolveit/source/resume.rst

 Patents
 -------

-Obtaining User Input for Inclusing in System Management Logs.
+Obtaining User Input for Including in System Management Logs.

    This is patent on a feature of Systems Management Software, which makes analysis of logs efficient.
-It enhances the system log analysis with an ability for users to add their intrepretation directly into the log messages that would be helpful to other users.
+It enhances the system log analysis with an ability for users to add their interpretation directly into the log messages that would be helpful to other users.
    `Patent Application- July 2006`_